The whole city was curious.

 The punctuation marks "? ! ." appeared everywhere in Nova Friburgo, Brazil: on billboards, duct-taped onto cars, and even on signs carried by students.

-"Everybody in the city was commenting on it," says Wesley Cunha, a Campus Crusade for Christ staff member in Brazil.
+"Everybody in the city was commenting on it," says Wesley Cunha, a Cru staff member in Brazil.

 Wesley and his wife, Priscila, alongside the Comunidade Cristã Church, were the source of the mystery: an outreach resulting in 1,000 people indicating decisions for Christ, an easily reproducible event.